jmccormac01/DONUTS_ACP/README.md

 # Installation and setup

 Automating Donuts requires a non-trival amount of setup.
-Please contact me if you have difficulties or questions regarding the steps below
+Please contact me if you have difficulties or questions regarding the steps below.
+First install GitHub Desktop, this can be used to download everything else that is required.
+This can be found at www.desktop.github.com

 ## Installing prerequisite software

 Follow the steps below to install the prerequisite software required to run Donuts on Windows.
 The installers supplied in the ```install/``` folder have been tested on Windows 7 and 10.

-   1. Install Github Desktop - *GitHubDesktopSetup.exe*
+   1. Sign into GitHub desktop using your GitHub account.
-      1. In GitHub desktop clone the DONUTS\_ACP repository -  *https://github.com/jmccormac01/DONUTS_ACP.git*
+   1. Clone the DONUTS\_ACP repository -  *https://github.com/jmccormac01/DONUTS_ACP.git*
    1. Install Visual Studio C++ 2013 redistributable package - *vcredist_x86.exe*
    1. Install mysql - *mysql-installer-web-community-5.7.21.0.msi*
       1. Choose a custom install